Tomakin Road safety upgrade

 - improved clear zones to increase line of sight

 - more traversable batters to help reduce the severity of run-off road crashes

 - improved super elevation to reduce the occurrence of road run-off

 - improved road surface, property access, drainage, guardrail, linemarking and signage

 We have investigated several design options for the project and aim to minimise environmental impacts and conserve the natural appeal of the area.
 Vegetation clearing will be limited to that which is essential to achieve the desired road safety outcomes.
-Additionally, we will provide tube stock of endemic species to interested landowners to assist in re-establishing forest connectivity.
+Additionally, we provided property owners with vouchers for use at the Eurobodalla Regional Botanic Garden to obtain endemic species to assist in re-establishing forest connectivity.